daxdue/appium-mobile-testing/README.md

     ```

 **To to run homework appium_cloud:**
-* If you already cloned the repository, checkout to *appium_cloud branch.
+* If you already cloned the repository, checkout to *appium_cloud branch*.
 * Choose required device in EPAM Mobile Cloud web-service and place his identifier to **deviceName** (if use Android)
   or **udid** (if use iOS) in the required suite .xml file.
 * Open ***Terminal / Command line*** and locate to project directory.